CDC’s Chairman, Sabrina Ho won the Directors of the Year Awards 2018

 “As a first time participant, I am surprised and honoured in receiving the award.
 I would like to thank all of the Executive Committee, our generous donors, our passionate and professional staff, as well as my family for their overwhelming support.
 Without them, we would not be enjoying the success we have today,” says Ho.

 “Our ultimate goal is to reach out to as many children with SEN as early as possible,” says Ho.
 “Children before 6 have the mind of a sponge.
 This is the stage where our help would have the most profound impact.
-It is extremely common for children with SEN to have their needs neglected until later stages for which it is too late.”
+It is extremely common for children with SEN to have their needs neglected until later stages by which it is too late.”

 “Not only do we have all our accounts listed on our website, we also work closely with our donors, ensuring that they know exactly how their money is spent which they also have influence over,” continues Ho.
 “This has allowed us to build trusting, long-lasting relationships with them, steadily working towards helping more and more children achieve their maximum potential.”